suzuran0y/CCTV-Smartphone-AI-Monitoring/CamFlow_UserGuide.md

 ### Possible Causes

+1. The settings on the settings page have not been updated.
-1. **Ingest** is not enabled on the PC Dashboard (receiving switch is OFF);
+2. **Ingest** is not enabled on the PC Dashboard (receiving switch is OFF);
-2. Upload endpoint path or field name mismatch (e.g., server expects `image` but client sends differently);
+3. Upload endpoint path or field name mismatch (e.g., server expects `image` but client sends differently);
-3. Upload succeeds but frames are rate-limited or dropped on server side (check logs);
+4. Upload succeeds but frames are rate-limited or dropped on server side (check logs);
-4. Browser cache or page not refreshed.
+5. Browser cache or page not refreshed.

 ### Troubleshooting Steps